Fantom-Factory/afFpm/readme.md

 ## Debugging

 Providing a targeted environment is a tricky business and sometimes doesn't herald the results you expect - especially if you have a couple of `fpm.props` files and / or multiple local repositories.
-To combat this, you can turn FPM debugging for any command by using the `debug` or `-d` option:
+To combat this, you can turn on FPM debugging for any command by using the `debug` or `-d` option:

     C:\> fpm build -debug